 What Is A Granny Flat?
 And Does A Granny Flat Add Value?

-A home on your property that is completely self-sufficient and stands apart from the primary residence is known as a granny flat.
-The majority of granny flats are equipped with a bedroom, bathroom, kitchen, living room, and laundry area, and some homeowners even build them on top of their garages or in their backyards.
+The vast majority of granny flats have a bedroom, a bathroom, a kitchen, a living room, and a laundry space.
+Some homeowners even construct granny flats on top of their garages or in the backyards of their properties.

-However, you shouldn't let the name "granny flat" put you off.
-They are not only for people of a certain age.
-Granny flats are currently becoming increasingly popular among younger investors as a means of increasing the value of their properties through the use of both short-term rentals and extended lease agreements.
+Granny flats are currently enjoying a surge in popularity among younger investors as a means of increasing the value of their properties through the use of both short-term rentals and extended lease agreements.

 How Granny Flats Can Add Value to Your Home or Investment

-The amount of value that a granny flat will add to your home will vary based on the characteristics of your land and the kind of granny flat that you choose to construct on it.
-According to the findings of the 2019 Granny Flat Report conducted by CoreLogic and Archistart, it has the potential to contribute around 27 percent to rental revenue while simultaneously increasing the value of the home by 30 percent.
+According to the conclusions of the 2019 Granny Flat Report that was done by CoreLogic and Archistart, it has the potential to contribute somewhere in the neighbourhood of 27 percent to rental revenue while simultaneously enhancing the value of the property by 30 percent.

 A granny flat can increase rental yields by 27%

-For instance, if you have built a granny flat on your property in a desirable region for the cost of one hundred thousand dollars, you might be able to charge as much as four hundred dollars per week for rent (or more in places like the Northern Beaches of Sydney).
-According to CoreLogic-RP Data, this is only a smidgen lower than the median rent across all of Australia's capital cities for the September 2019 quarter, which was $435.
-This number stands only a smidgen below the median rent.
+For instance, if you constructed a granny flat on your property in a nice area for a total cost of one hundred thousand dollars, you may be able to charge as much as four hundred dollars per week for rent.

 Tips To Get The Most Value Out Of Your Granny Flat